25 Amazing Things To Do In Lake Louise

 Ice Skate or Play Hockey on Lake Louise

 One of the best things to do in Lake Louise in the winter is enjoy the frozen lake.
-There is no place to ice skate in Banff more iconic or scenic than the famous Lake Louise.
+There is no place to ice skate in Banff that is more iconic or scenic than the famous Lake Louise.
 Not much of a surprise, but it’s regularly been considered one of the world’s best ice skating rinks.

 It’s also tremendous as the frozen lake is maintained by the Fairmont Chateau Lake Louise.
-The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating during the winter despite conditions on other natural lakes.
+The lake is regularly cleared of snow and resurfaced, so visitors can enjoy safe ice skating during the winter despite conditions on other natural lakes.

+Lake Louise, every few winters, can freeze very early before a significant snowfall, resulting in a blue glass lake.
+It’s a stunning natural occurrence that usually happens for a few days in early November.
 The lake freezing like this does not happen every year and it is a very short time frame.
 In 2020, Lake Louise literally froze over enough for five hours of enjoyment, before a big snowstorm hit and covered it.
 It’s a short window, so if you happen to be in Banff at this time and hear of it happening, you better get your butt there.
+I say this only to manage expectations, as the surface will likely be a frosted white for most winter visitors, but the views are always stunning.

 Snowshoe Around Lake Louise